-Merett's art has been shown in solo and group exhibits at 701 Whaley's Hallway: community art gallery, Stormwater Studio, ArtFields, Koger Center for the Arts, the Jasper Project, USC's McMaster Gallery, SC State Library and Fair, and other local venues like Sound Bites Eatery, Trustus Theater, Cottontown Art Crawl and Melrose Art in the Yard.
-Her work is published in the Jasper Project's Jasper Magazine Spring 2019 and Fall 2022 editions, in Sheltered: SC Artists Respond During the 2020 Pandemic; and in Bullets and Band-Aids, Vol. 3.
+group exhibits at 701 Whaley's Hallway: community art gallery, Stormwater Studio, ArtFields, Koger Center for the Arts, the Jasper Project, USC's McMaster Gallery, SC State Library and Fair, and other local venues like Sound Bites Eatery, Trustus Theater, Cottontown Art Crawl and Melrose Art in the Yard.
+Her work is published in the Jasper Project's Jasper Work by Ginny Mere Magazine Spring 2019 and Fall 2022 authored several articles for the Jasper editions, in Sheltered: SC Artists Respond Project's Jasper Magazine.
+During the 2020 Pandemic; and in Bullets and Band-Aids.
+Vol. 3. children, and lives in Lexington, SC.

-She published the book Tall Women showcasing her "Tall Women" series of work and ekphrastic poems from distinguished female poets from SC and has authored several articles for the Jasper Project's Jasper Magazine.
+She published the book Tall Women showcasing her "Tall Women" series of work and ekphrastic poems from distinguished female poets from SC and has